ACTFL Writing Proficiency Test (WPT)

 Reasons to Use the WPT

-Official ACTFL WPT ratings can be used for a variety of purposes in academic, commercial, and government communities.
+Official ACTFL WPT ratings can be used for a variety of purposes in the academic, commercial, and government communities.
 In academia, writing proficiency ratings can be used for admissions, placement into language programs, general assessments, or for exit/ graduation requirements.
 In business and government communities, WPT ratings can be used for certification, hiring, and promotion in multilingual positions.
-Upon completion of an official ACTFL WPT, digital badges, indicating proficiency range achieved, are available through Credly.
+Upon completion of an official ACTFL WPT, digital badges, which indicate the proficiency range achieved, are available through Credly.

 Languages